A Strong and Simple Deep Learning Baseline for BCI MI Decoding: contributions

-Standardization is the most common normalisation technique used while dealing with numerical data.
-It consists of transforming the data into a standard format with a mean of zero and a standard deviation of one.
-In our context, it allows to scale the data of different subjects and sessions.
-Note that applying EA has a comparable scaling effect, which reduces the interest of standardization.
-We still perform it in all our experiments, to make sure we have these properties when we ablate EA of our pipeline.
+\item \textbf{Standardization}: it is the most common normalisation technique used while dealing with numerical data.
+It consists of transforming the data into a standard format with a mean of zero and a standard deviation of one, scaling it across subjects and sessions.
+Even though, EA has a comparable scaling effect, we still perform standardization, to make sure we have these properties when we ablate EA of our pipeline.